Intervene Upstream is the online public health publication for graduate students.

 The publication primarily publishes personal narrative essays, opinion pieces, journalism, and popular science pieces written by graduate students interested in public health.
 Submissions from undergraduates, professionals, academics, and community members welcome if the piece is relevant to graduate students interested in public health.

-The editorial board, consisting entirely of graduate students, will accept submissions related to public health topics (i.e. harm reduction, social determinants, health disparity, international health), graduate studies (i.e.reflections on studies, student advocacy, pedagogy), and professional development (i.e. career planning, advice from professionals).
-We call for submissions and publish major releases three times per year (January, April, and August); we also publish timely pieces between the major releases on a rolling basis.
+The editorial board, consisting entirely of graduate students, will accept submissions related to public health topics (i.e. harm reduction, social determinants, health disparity, international health), graduate studies (i.e.reflections on studies, student advocacy, pedagogy), and professional development (i.e. career planning, advice from professionals) on a rolling basis.

 As learners of public health, we open our minds and hearts to see our communities through a curious and empathetic lens.
 Graduate training in public health, social work, psychology, sociology, etc. provide us an opportunity to gain mastery and confidence as public health practitioners.